 We process your personal information when we have a legitimate interest to do so, provided that our interests are not overridden by your data protection rights.

 Our legitimate interests include where we use your personal information to:

-• text you information about products, events, services and promotions that are similar to any you have received or bought from us (unless you have opted out to hear from us)
+• where there is an existing relationship between us, we may send you information about products, events, services and promotions that are similar to any you have received or bought from us (unless you have opted out to hear from us);

 • ensure the security and integrity of our services